stevebrownlee/client-side-mastery-evening/week02/Labday/command_line.md

 	```
 	$ mkdir html #makes a directory called html
+	$ mkdir a b c #makes 3 different folders
+	$ mkdir a/cat #makes cat folder inside a folder - only works if a already exists
 	```
 10. sudo - superuser do - allows you to run certain tasks as administrator